How To Remove Self-Tanner From Hair

 Olive oil or coconut oil

-While I haven’t personally used olive oil, I have used coconut oil as a makeup remover in the past, so I would assume that it would work the same as the olive oil method.
-Plus, coconut oil smells better!
+Although I haven’t personally used olive oil, I have used coconut oil as a makeup remover in the past, so I would assume it would work similarly to the olive oil method.

 Color neutralizer